krussll/howtoplaysport/_posts/2023-03-08-lawn-bowls-product-recommendations.md

 ## Best bowls for leads

 It is hard to find a better lead bowl than the **Taylor Blaze**.
-As a lead you want a narrow biased bowl
+As a lead you want a slightly narrow biased bowl, and ideally one that can be used on multiple surfaces and situations.
+This is exactly what you get with the Taylor Blaze.

 <img src="/assets/images/taylor-blaze.jpg" />

+The Blaze is the narrower version of the extremely popular Ace model, and is designed as a duel purpose bowl.

+If you are looking for something a touch narrower then you might want to look at the Vector VS, but for flexibility I would recommend the Taylor Blaze.

-## Best bowls for small hands - Henselite Tiger Pro
+## Best bowls for small hands

+The best bowl for bowlers with small hands is **Henselite Tiger Pro**.
+The Tiger Pro has several features which helps with the grip issues caused by having smaller hands - including the Ergofit shaping and the embedded Mega grip.

 <img src="/assets/images/henselite-tiger-pro.jpg" />

+Firstly, the Ergofit shaping.
+The Henselite Tiger Pro is a slimer bowl, similar to the Almark Slimline.
+This means it sits nicely in the hand, and is easier to get your hands around.

+It also comes with the Mega grip as standard.
+If you have seen my other guides, then you will know I am a huge fan of the modern embedded grips, and the Mega grip is Henesilite's version of this.

+Whilst the Mega grip isn't as deep as the Taylor Xtreme, it is more inline with the Aero Z-Scoop.
+In my opinion, I feel like this is a more comfortable grip pattern anyway, as the Taylor Xtreme can be slightly uncomfortable if you don't run your fingers directly inline with the shoulder of the bowl.

+On top of all of this, the Tiger Pro is my favourite Henselite mid-biased models.
+It is great on all surfaces, and can be used as a duel purpose bowl indoors and outdoors.